Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 Cons

 Cache Enabler is a lightweight caching plugin for your WordPress site that enhances its speed and performance.
-It stores the static website files, such as images, CSS, HTML documents, and JS files, on the server disk for faster delivery when a request is made.
+It stores static website files, such as images, CSS, HTML, and JS, on the server’s disk to speed up delivery when a request is made.

 It is a beginner-friendly plugin that is easy to set up and configure.
 The plugin supports Brotli and GZIP compression formats.

-One of its core functions is the cache; the plugin also converts images to WebP format with Optimus and minifies HTML, inline CSS, and JavaScript files.
+One of its core functions is caching; the plugin also converts images to WebP with Optimus and minifies HTML, inline CSS, and JavaScript files.

 Cache Enabler Top Features